 PRO TRAVEL TIP: If you have no glacier hikes scheduled for your trip to Alaska, and are interested in doing something like this, I recommend doing it here.
 Yes, it takes up a nice chunk of time, but this is a very impressive looking glacier and its easy accessibility is a huge plus.
 You will have to keep all of your other scenic stops and detours to a minimum on this drive.

 HOW TO GET HERE: Glacier Tours of Matanuska is located at 66500 S Glacier Park Road.
 Just before you get to Glacier View, turn right on Glacier Park Road.
 There is a sign to turn here for Glacier Tours.
 You will drive one mile on a narrow dirt road, cross a one lane bridge, and then get to their office.
 Pay your tour fee here or check in.
-You will then be permitted to go through the gate and drive the final short distance to the glacier parking lot.

 The one lane bridge to get to the Glacier Tours office.